 However, interdependence is not possible without independence.

 Interdependence also requires that each partner gives up some of his/her independence.
-It is about being able to assume responsibilities, make compromises, sacrifice personal goals and even professional careers for the sake of a better good.
+It is about being able to assume responsibilities, make compromises, sacrifice personal goals and even professional careers for the sake of a better and bigger good.

 Dependent people do not have the strength or courage to be able to say what they think, to show their true “self”, and thus they harm the development and growth of a healthy relationship.
 What can we do about it?
 The most difficult and important thing is to be able to recognize the problem.
 Then, we need to be patient and give our partner enough time to grow and show his/her true colors and share his/her ideas and opinions.
 More importantly, big, life-changing decisions (marriage, kids, buying a property, or living together) should be delayed and given extra time to make sure that both of you are on board.